lkesteloot/unsong/unsong.md

 The car’s gear stick turned into a snake.
 Father Ellis shrieked and jerked his hand back, actually jerked his whole body back and hit his head against the car door.
 If traffic had been moving they would have crashed for sure; as it was, they remained motionless in the gridlock.
 The snake looked around curiously, then coiled up onto the center console of the car and fell asleep.

 “Oh!” said Jalaketu.
 “I’m sorry!
-I wasn’t expecting…I thought it would…I should have…I’m still kind of new at this.
+I wasn’t expecting...
+I thought it would...
+I should have...
+I’m still kind of new at this.
 I’m growing as fast as I can, I promise.
 But you’ve got to help me.”

 Father Ellis’s mind went into high gear—no, scratch that, use literally any other metaphor—he started thinking quickly.
 He’d heard of such things.
 Kabbalistic Names.
 A few people had reported discovering them, old magic, returned to life after the sky had cracked.
 But none of them were public, and none of them as far as he knew turned things into snakes.
 The boy knew another Name, a Name nobody knew, he had independently discovered a new kabbalistic Name.